rdatools/tradeoffs/docs/_pages/workflow.md

 # Workflow

 This page documents the overall workflow for generating the trade-off frontiers for a state.
-Most of the steps are automated and collected together into the single multi-command script noted below.
+Most of the steps are a series of shell scripts noted below.
-This note describes the manual steps that are required, before and after running that script.
+This note describes the manual steps that are required, before and after running those scripts.

 These notes assume that you have these `rdatools` repositories cloned to the same parent directory: